code-differently/code-differently-25-q1/lesson_00/evanphilakhong/README.md

 If I'm doing anything wrong or if you have a method to complete the task more efficiently please feel free to critique my work in any way you see fit.
 I'm open to hearing feedback **anytime**

-I'm here to learn to work towards a Career in software I'm open for any criticisms and suggestions.
+I'm here to learn to work towards a Career in software I'm open for any criticisms and suggestion to improve and adapt my skillset.

 Now as far as me giving or suggesting advice.
 I'll always first ask why you did something in one way rather than another.
 It's usually just me being curious.
 I want you to explain the thought process behind why you did something the way you did.
 I might further suggest another method which is a method I would use it may or may not be "better" or efficient but I always encourage you to do whatever makes you comfortable.
 I just like throwing ideas out there to give you more options.